Workshop Co-Organizers/Facilitators: SherAli Tareen (Franklin & Marshall College) and Ermin Sinanović (IIIT)

 - Designing and teaching courses on Islam in increasingly diverse and at times conflicting undergraduate classrooms

-- Balancing and negotiating personal research and teaching with the public projections and responsibilities that come with being a scholar of Islam in the post 9/11 context
+- Balancing and negotiating personal research and teaching with the public projections and responsibilities that come with being a scholar of Islam

-- Addressing specific challenges associated with being a female scholar of Islam with respect to research, teaching, and both formal and informal advising
+- Addressing specific challenges associated with being a female scholar of Islam with respect to research, teaching, and both formal and informal advising.

 - Tackling obstacles posed by academic norms of socialization, such as in academic conferences, for many Muslim scholars of Islam

 These issues are much discussed, debated, and talked about in private conversations and hallways but rarely in the form of a systematic, formal, yet candid fashion.
 In addition to generating an important and much needed dialogue, we also hope to build a community and network of scholars to serve as a peer support group for many years to come.
-The format of the workshop will be largely interactive with a mix of individual reflections, group discussions and exercises, and faculty mentor-led sessions.
+The format of the workshop will be largely interactive with a mix of individual reflections, presentation of teaching tactics, group discussions and exercises, and faculty mentor-led sessions.

 - Applicants must have attained their PhD